 6. If Possible, Get in the Shower.

-Obviously, this often won’t be feasible.
-But if you really struggle with letdowns and are home, it can be worth a try.
+If you really struggle with letdowns and are home, it can be worth a try to get in the shower.
 (I have a letdown in the shower EVERY time.
 Even when I just finished pumping.)

 While it’s not going to be workable to get in the shower, get a letdown and then hook yourself up to pump all naked and everything, you could bring a manual pump in with you and pump that way.
-This isn’t something you can do eight times a day; it’s more an option when you’re desperate.
+(This isn’t something you can do eight times a day; it’s more of an option when you’re desperate.)

 When Your Breast Milk Flows Really Slowly